qualitypro/Geometry/README.md

 # Geometry
-A simple project demonstrating abstraction and encapsulation written in Java.
+A simple project demonstrating abstraction and encapsulation.
+This project has no external imports and is written with pure Java language foundations.